 Judging by the latest sales figures, they’ve succeeded!
 Both the quality and volume of Cremant d’Alsace have soared in recent years, helped in part by a series of excellent vintages.
 The richness and acidity of Pinot Blanc mix well with several of Alsace’s signature varieties, not least Pinot Gris.
 But, of course, there is only a passing resemblance to Champagne; Cremant d’Alsace is often fatter and riper than its westerly neighbor, balanced out by lovely acidity.
 However, this can only be good as the world is full of Champagne lookalikes.
 There are better ways to jump on the nearest bandwagon than the Alsatian one.

 Nevertheless, growers are chasing prestige in the 21st century.
-The establishment of a premium sub-category of Cremant d’Alsace, called Emotion, has done wonders for its image.
+Establishing a premium sub-category of Cremant d’Alsace, Emotion, has done wonders for its image.
 Producers who wish to join this illustrious club must harvest at lower yields, age their cuvées on the lees for longer, and only use premium varieties (minimum 75% Pinot Blanc).
 This top-tier fizz is easily recognized due to the taller, slimmer bottle shape and the term ‘Emotion’ splashed across the label.
 After tasting several excellent brands, we can vouch for the supreme quality – Emotion wines can rival Champagne in everything but price.
 That probably makes Cremant d’Alsace the bargain of the year.
 Snap it up!

 If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of a mininium two guests.
 In addition, all of our private, chauffeured tours are available year-round upon request.